snordgren/declarative-models/README.md

 ![](bear.png)
 ![](water-wheel.png)

-See the `models` folder for example files.
+See the `examples` folder for example files.